sediqa01/atm-machine/README.md

 4. **System Exit**
- If a user finishes a transaction, he/she can exit the system by entering 4 numbers.
+ If a user finishes a transaction, he/she can exit the system by clicking 4.

 ![exit](/readmefile/exit.PNG)